citp/privacy-policy-historical/w/wy/wye/wyevalegardencentres.co.uk.md

 In order to process and help protect your credit card details, we use SSL (Secure Sockets Layer) to secure all communications between the site and you where sensitive information is being exchanged.
 This includes (but is not limited to) Registration, Login, My Account and Checkout pages.

-On the The Garden Centre Group site we use best endeavours to safeguard the confidentiality of your personally identifiable information but we do not use encryption to store your personally identifiable information.
+On the Wyevale Garden Centres site we use best endeavours to safeguard the confidentiality of your personally identifiable information but we do not use encryption to store your personally identifiable information.
 This is because we do not believe that the personal information we currently collect warrants such measures and the accompanying loss of speed experienced.
 You should be aware that "perfect security" does not exist on the Internet.

 ###  Changes to Privacy Policy

 If we are going to use your personally identifiable information in a manner different from that stated at the time of collection we will make any changes to this Privacy Policy and post them to our site.
-It is up to you whether you then continue to use the site and The Garden Centre Group’s services following such changes.
+It is up to you whether you then continue to use the site and Wyevale Garden Centres’s services following such changes.
 However, it is assumed that you accept such changes if you continue to use the site and services.
-If you do not accept such changes then you should stop using The Garden Centre Group's site and services and contact us, as per above, should you wish to have any of your details removed.
+If you do not accept such changes then you should stop using Wyevale Garden Centres's site and services and contact us, as per above, should you wish to have any of your details removed.